Details of next concert

 Our next concert is at St Andrew’s Street Baptist Church, Cambridge CB2 3AR in Cambridge on 7th December.
 A special day of mandolin music in Cambridge!
 The Moonlight Mandolin Orchestra introduces:

-- (from 2 pm) Class on classical mandolin with Mauro Squillante
+- (from 2 pm) Masterclass on classical mandolin with Mauro Squillante

 - (from 2 pm) Workshop on improvisation with Gaio Ariani and Valerio Fusillo

 - (from 8 pm) Concert by the Moonlight Mandolin Orchestra, to include a performance of Domenico Scarlatti’s Concerto Grosso 3, with Mauro Squillante, Gaio Ariani and Valerio Fusillo as soloists

 - UK Premier of “Dark Side of the Mandolin”, the mandolin version of Pink Floyd’s Dark Side of the Moon, adapted and played by Mauro Squillante, Gaio Ariani and Valerio Fusillo